openvinotoolkit/openvino/docs/articles_en/openvino_workflow/torch_compile.rst

 Options
 ++++++++++++++++++++

-You can use a dictionary with options for ``torch.compile`` to set the backend device, enable model caching, set the cache directory etc. See the example below:
+It is possible to use additional arguments for ``torch.compile`` to set the backend device, enable model caching, set the cache directory etc. See the example below:

 .. code-block:: python